-5- When Can I Water?
-Days Addresses that may water Times Adhere to the odd/even watering schedule based upon the last digit in your street address.
-MONDAY - NO OUTDOOR · The watering day is from midnight to midnight.
-WATER USE Properties with both odd and even numbered street addresses should contact Customer Service to determine the best watering schedule.
-Tuesday Odd C C Wednesday Even MIDNIGHT Hoses must have water saving shut off nozzles to prevent free running water.
-Thursday Odd TO 10 a.m. · Permits are required for consecutive day watering.
-Friday Even OR Swimming pools are limited to one filling per year, unless draining for repairs is necessary.
-Saturday Odd 4 p.m. - \cdot Water shall be used for beneficial purposes only.
-Sunday Even
+When Can I Water?

+• Adhere to the odd/even watering schedule based on the last digit in your street address.

+- \cdot The watering day is from midnight to midnight. - Properties with both odd and even numbered street addresses should contact Customer Service to determine the best watering schedule. - Hoses must have water saving shut off nozzles to prevent free running water. - \cdot Permits are required for consecutive day watering. - Swimming pools are limited to one filling per year, unless draining for repairs is necessary. - \cdot Water shall be used for beneficial purposes only.